Tippecanoe darter: Ecology

 In general, the Tippecanoe darter is an opportunistic darter species that feeds on immature insects.
 Studies show prey were consumed proportionally to their occurrence in the habitat.
 This darter is a general ambush-type feeder.
 The darter will lie in wait and "dart" up to grab passing insects from overhead.
 Juveniles consume proportionally smaller prey items and more chironomids than do adults.
 This could be related to ease of capture or possibly because of availability.
-Juvenile Tippecanoe darters are displaced into shallower riffles, chironomids may be more prevalent in these areas.
+Juvenile Tippecanoe darters are displaced into shallower riffles, and chironomids may be more prevalent in these areas.
 Adult darters rarely consumed prey longer than 6 mm.

 During times of low food availability (winter months), E. tippecanoe may become more specialized due to interspecific competition in the area.
 It is a direct competitor with other Etheostoma species in its habitat, including E. zonale, E. blennioides, and E. flabellare.
 Localized human pollution that affects insect availability can have a direct effect on the Tippecanoe darter.
 As less food becomes available, E. tippecanoe will quickly be lost because of its inability to alter prey size selection.

 Lifecycle

 Spawning activity takes place in spring to early summer when the temperature reaches and exceeds an average of 25 °C. E. tippecanoe is mature at one year and is ready to breed.
 A dominant male will establish a territory around large flat stones and attract multiple females to his nesting site.
 The females will bury themselves in gravel, horizontally, with their caudal fins exposed.
-The dominate males will not tolerate other males in his territory and will vigorously defend his mates.
+The dominant males will not tolerate other males in his territory and will vigorously defend his mates.
 The females will lay eggs and the males will fertilize them while the females are still in the gravel.
 During fertilization, a visible increase in male coloration can be observed.
 After fertilization, the males will leave the female to guard the eggs.

 The eggs, on average, are about 1.4 mm in diameter and will hatch about 211 hours after being laid.
 Gravid females on average will hold 60 eggs, but have been observed with 120 eggs.
 Hatchling range from 5.0 to 5.1 mm.
-E. tippecanoe may also be a fractional spawner and could possible generate more eggs during the year.
+E. tippecanoe may also be a fractional spawner, generating more eggs during the year.
 Egg burying by E. tippecanoe is thought to be preadaptive for the evolution of egg-clumping found in closely related species.